Toy trends may come and go, but there are some childhood obsessions that stand the test of time. Take dinosaurs, for instance …

 And is it a gender thing?

 The jury is still out.
-Lots of girls are brilliantly dinosaur obsessed, but research says that boys were observed to be more dinosaur-focused than girls.
+Lots of girls are totally dinosaur obsessed, but research suggests that boys were observed to be more dinosaur-focused than girls.

-Some suggest that this may be down to marketing, with different genders being encouraged to play with different sorts of toys and things from an early age.
-Others think boys seem to be more dino-centric because of biological and hormonal factors – and not gender conditioning.
+This may be down to marketing, with different genders being encouraged to play with different sorts of toys from an early age.
+Other researchers seem to think boys appear to be more dino-centric because of biological and hormonal factors – and not gender conditioning.
 So yeah, we’re not sure on the gender balance here yet.